chrisallenlane/wit-cms/README.md

 {{{
 "title"       : "About Me",
 "description" : "The page description."
+"url"         : /about-me,
+"searchable"  : true
 }}}
 ```

+The `url` property provides a mechanism to specify the URL at which the page
+should be published.
+This parameter is optional, and defaults to the name of
+the corresponding markdown file.
+(Example: `about-me.md` will publish by
+default to `/about-me`.)

+The `searchable` property provides a mechanism for excluding pages from
+appearing in search results.
+The `searchable` parameter is optional, and
+defaults to `true`.

 Beyond the above, any additional properties specified in front-matter will be
 made available to the corresponding rendered views as page locals.